NextronSystems/thor-manual/use-cases/memory-image.rst

     ************************************************************************
     Writing fontdrvhost.ex [   748] to 748.dmp

-We recommend saving that output for mapping purposes, since THOR will only report the file names upon a YARA rule match, e.g. ``748.dmp``, and not the name of the executable ``fontdrvhost.exe``.
+We recommend saving this output for mapping purposes, because THOR reports only the dump file name on a YARA match, for example ``748.dmp``, and not the original executable name such as ``fontdrvhost.exe``.

-Using THOR, we can now scan the extracted process memory images.
+You can now scan the extracted process memory images with THOR.

 .. code-block:: console

     user@linux:~$ ./thor-linux-64 --lab -p /mnt/mem-dumps/procs/

-Without a valid lab license, we can simulate that behaviour using the following command (see :ref:`scanning/special-scan-modes:lab scanning` for more details and flags used in lab scan mode):
+Without a valid lab license, you can simulate this behavior with the following command.
+See :ref:`scanning/special-scan-modes:lab scanning` for more details about lab scan mode and the flags it enables.

 .. code-block:: console

     user@linux:~$ ./thor-linux-64 -a Filescan --deep -p /mnt/mem-dumps/procs/

-The output of such a scan will look like this
+The output of such a scan looks similar to the following example:

 .. code-block:: none